Neaj-Morshad-101/Helm-Chart-API-server/README.md

 "http-api-server" is out actual chart name

-# Verify the helm install
+# Verify the helm install by using these commands
 helm list -a
 kubectl get all

 you will see the pod:
 pod/my-http-api-server-first-release-677c8f76dd-s7bww

-Now if you update the replica count or some others update the version and run `helm upgrade my-http-api-server-first-release .`
+Now if you update the replica count or some others,  Then update the version in Chart.yaml (like 0.1.1) and run `helm upgrade my-http-api-server-first-release .`